Saudi corruption arrests 'just the start'

 It is seen as bolstering the power of Crown Prince Mohammed bin Salman.

 An anti-corruption body led by the crown prince, 32, ordered the detentions of 11 princes, four ministers and dozens of ex-ministers.
-Internationally known billionaire businessman Al-Waleed bin Talal was reported to be among those held.
+Internationally known billionaire businessman Prince Alwaleed bin Talal was reported to be among those held.

+"I have great confidence in King Salman and the Crown Prince of Saudi Arabia, they know exactly what they are doing," he tweeted.

+"Some of those they are harshly treating have been 'milking' their country for years!"
+Mr Trump added.

-Sheikh Saud Al Mojeb's statement on the progress of the investigation spoke of "phase one" being complete.
+Sheikh Saud al-Mojeb's statement on the progress of the investigation spoke of "phase one" being complete.

 "A great deal of evidence has already been gathered, and detailed questioning has taken place," it continued.